-Here are some of the best Android gaming tablets available
+Best Android gaming tablets 2022

 The Lenovo Tab M10 Plus is a true budget tablet, coming in at under $200 while still offering some extremely worthwhile specs.
 The M10 features a 10.3-inch screen and comes equipped with Dolby Atmos sound, meaning you won't be left wanting when you're playing a game like Fortnite or something else that requires some screen space and sound while playing.

-The M10 also sports a fairly small bezel, so most of the front of the tablet is left for screen real estate.
+The M10 also sports a reasonably small bezel, so most of the front of the tablet is left for screen real estate.
 Inside the tablet, a MediaTek Helio P22T processor doesn't offer the best performance, but it can get the job done for pretty much any game.
 Where the M10 really shines, though, is in its battery, which is advertised to be pretty powerful and able to last for some time.
 So if you can get over some of the performance issues here, you'll find a surprisingly solid gaming entry for a low price point.

 Best runner-up: Samsung Galaxy Tab S5e

-The Samsung Galaxy Tab A7 may be the new king in terms of best gaming tablets, but Samsung has a ton of great tablets, and the S5e from a few generations ago is a great blend of speed, price, and features that won't leave you wanting in the gaming department.
+The Samsung Galaxy Tab A7 may be the new king in terms of best gaming tablets, but Samsung has a ton of great options, and the S5e from a few generations ago is an excellent blend of speed, price, and features that won't leave you wanting in the gaming department.

-The S5e isn't the most affordable tablet, but it is decently priced for what's packed inside of it.
-With a smaller battery than most tablets, the S5e substitutes long gaming sessions for some incredible ones.
+The S5e isn't the most affordable tablet, but it's decently priced for what's packed inside.
+With a smaller battery than most, the S5e substitutes long gaming sessions for some incredible ones.
 In addition, it features a 10.5-inch AMOLED display and some powerful speakers that support Dolby Atmos sound.

 This means you'll get an ideal gaming experience no matter what you choose to play, and best of all, it comes equipped and compatible to pair with some great accessories.
 All of Samsung's mounts, kickstands, sleeves, and more are available to you, and with Samsung's stable brand of Android, you won't be left struggling to get things to run or work.